ni/niveristand-custom-device-handbook/docs/Custom_Device_Tips_and_Tricks.md

 The template has the following unique parameters.<br />

-•	Ptr in - Reference to the custom device item whose XML declaration calls this action VI.<br />
+&nbsp;&nbsp;&nbsp; •	Ptr in - Reference to the custom device item whose XML declaration calls this action VI.<br />
-•	Parent - Reference to the parent of the custom device item whose XML declaration calls this action VI.<br />
+&nbsp;&nbsp;&nbsp; •	Parent - Reference to the parent of the custom device item whose XML declaration calls this action VI.<br />
-•	All Ptrs - Array of references to the items the user pasted.
+&nbsp;&nbsp;&nbsp; •	All Ptrs - Array of references to the items the user pasted.
 You can only select one item to copy.
 This array only contains one reference that matches the Ptr in reference.<br />

 **ActionVIOnCompile** <br />
 Executes when VeriStand compiles the system definition file.